-Rigid board insulation comes in flat, rigid sheets and is typically used for below grade foundation walls and for flat, built-up roofing systems.
+Rigid board insulation comes in flat, rigid sheets and is typically used below grade on foundation walls, and for flat-built roofing systems.
 Rigid insulation can be made from expanded polystyrene, cellular glass, or polyurethane and has a higher insulating value per inch of material thickness.

 Spray foam and loose-fill insulation should be applied by experienced professionals, but batt insulation can be installed by the average homeowner.
 Here are some helpful tips when insulating new walls or retrofitting an existing home with batt insulation.

-Be sure to wear protective gloves and goggles and keep skin covered.
-The fiberglass material in batt insulation will scatter fine air-borne particles that can irritate the eyes, throat and skin.
+Be sure to wear a particle mask, protective gloves, and goggles and keep skin covered.
+The fiberglass material in batt insulation will scatter fine air-borne particles that can irritate the eyes, throat, and skin.

 Handle with Care

 Keep batt insulation protected from water and moisture and take care not to flatten or compress the volume of the fiberglass material.
 Otherwise, it will adversely affect the material’s insulating ability.